 Articles in this series can be found here.

-A common challenge that I’ve heard numerous times in talking to EOS® implementers is the weakness of some of the basic components that keep EOS running: their clients’ scorecards (high-level numbers that we measure regularly), their L10s (the weekly accountability meetings) and their quarterly Rocks meetings (where quarterly goals are determined).
+A common challenge that I’ve heard numerous times in talking to EOS Implementers® is the difficulty of maintaining some of the basic components that keep EOS running: their clients’ scorecards (high-level numbers that we measure regularly), their Level 10® Meetings (the weekly accountability meetings) and their quarterly Rocks meetings (where quarterly goals are determined).
 And these implementers often point to weakness in the “Finance Owner” on the EOS Accountability Chart™.

 While EOS® is very logical, it can be challenging for accounting/finance because it’s a new process, system and language to integrate into your traditional processes.